lishiyo/second-me-prototype/design_docs/v0_L1_flow.md

    - Represents a knowledge aspect extracted from document clusters
    - Includes insights, confidence levels, and source documents
    - Stores relationships to related shades
+   - Includes timeline data to track chronological progression of events
+   - Supports improvement/updates to existing shades with new information

 6. **Bio** (`app/models/bio.py`)
    - Represents a user biography with different perspective views